lspitzner/brittany/README.md

   from `stdin` and written to `stdout`, but commandline arguments allow to read/write from/to files.
-- For stdin/stdout usage it makes sense to enable certain syntactic extensions by default, i.e. to add something like this to your `~/.brittany/config`:
+- For stdin/stdout usage it makes sense to enable certain syntactic extensions by default, i.e. to add something like this to your `~/.brittany/config.yaml` (execute `brittany` once to create default):

   ~~~~
   _conf_forward: